nbn Fixed Wireless

 Both must be approved by nbn before they’re installed.

-- A pole mount located less than 80 metres from the building where you want nbn fixed wireless installed.
+- A pole mount located no more than 70 metres from the building where you want nbn fixed wireless installed.
 A location will be determined by your installer and cabling is run from the pole mount and outdoor unit to the building and NTD.
 This process can take several visits, with nbn paying for the cost of the cabling and pole.

 Some suppliers are trialling solar pole mount non-standard nbn Fixed Wireless connections.